aviumlabs/phoenix-compose/README.md

 ...

-Running docker compose up; press cntl-c a to stop.
+Running docker compose up; press cntl-c to stop.

 ...

-The example application is now running in the foreground and can be shutdown with `cntl-c a`.
+The example application is now running in the foreground and can be shutdown with `cntl-c`.

 Service Details
 ---------------